Braves-Attempt/taxi/example/KR260/fpga/README.md

 This example design targets the Xilinx KR260 FPGA board.

-The design places looped-back MACs on the BASE-T ports and SFP+ cage, as well as a looped-back UART on on the USB UART connection.
+The design places looped-back MACs on the BASE-T ports and SFP+ cage.

-*  USB UART
-    *  Looped-back UART
 *  RJ-45 Ethernet ports with TI DP83867CSRGZ PHY
     *  Looped-back MAC via RGMII
 *  SFP+ cage